pghalliday/tls-tunnel/README.md

     // only if no errors were encountered will the <port> parameter
     // contain the public port that was assigned for the tunnel http.get('http://mytlstunnel.com:' + port, function(res) {
-      // should receive a response from localhost:8000 here client.disconnect(function() {
+      // should receive a response from localhost:8000 here
+      // (if it's listening of course)
+      client.disconnect(function() {
         // client should have ended all connections });